JogoShugh/CoderDojoPonceSprings.Events/EVENT.md

 ## Other text-based tutorials:

 Not into video training?
-We've got a huge list of other ways to get started on this page.
+We've got a huge list of other ways to get started on our [Students Getting Started and Online Learning Guide](Students_Getting_Started.md).

 # 2:45 PM - 4:15 PM: For Series Track Students: